aftab-alam-khan/hapiTestAPI/README.md

 This test consists of a small REST API that we have already started for you.

-We have already setup 1 endpoint and its corresponding unit tests.
+We have already setup 1 endpoint and its corresponding unit test.

-The unit tests also include (although commented out) other unit tests for 2 more endpoints that you need to implement with the help of one of our engineers.
+The tests also include other commented out unit tests for 2 more endpoints that you need to implement with the help of one of our engineers.

 ## Goal